Is Wireless Audio Better Than Wired?

 Bluetooth works separately from your WiFi or data connection.
 Using its own connection protocol, Bluetooth allows you to connect device-to-device, without using data (LTE, etc.) from your mobile device or WiFi from your home, work or public network.
 Connecting to a device does not deactivate your WiFi or data connection, which means you can still connect your phone to a Bluetooth speaker and stream music off your subscribed service on WiFi (without using mobile data).
 Bluetooth does not compete with other connections in that respect.

-Like all technologies that get upgraded, newer Bluetooth generations provide expanded functionality all while remaining backwards compatible with previous iterations.
-The latest version is Bluetooth 5.0.
+Like all technologies that get upgraded, newer Bluetooth generations provide expanded functionality all while remaining backward compatible with previous iterations.
+The latest version is Bluetooth 5.4.

 (Note that various Bluetooth versions will default to the earliest version due to compatibility protocols.
 For instance, if your phone has Bluetooth 4.0 but your speaker has version 2.0, data and audio will be transmitted via Bluetooth 2.0 settings.)